qweasd1/Refactor/Eclipse/plugin/test/debug.md

 * method breakpoint:
   * Double-Click at the same line of the method signature will add this breakpoint
   * Ctrl-Double-Click at the breakpoint can let you edit whether this breakpoint stop enter/exit method
+  * exit method breakpoint will stop after return expression has evaludated but a line breakpoint on a return statement will stop before the return exprssion evaluated.
+* conditional breakpoints:
+  * **use case**:
+    * [discuss this] when value has been incorrectly initialized. you can set the breakpoint at the constructor, and use framestack to see where it was invoked to detect where goes wrong.
+  * Hit count
+  *

+### debug view:
+* go to file for breakpoint: select a breakpoint in Debug view and find where we set that breakpoint.
+* [TODO] there are many other function in this view, see if there are other wonderful usages